openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 84. What does the message "Specified input json ... does not exist" mean? <a name="question-84"></a>

-Most likely, `.json` file does not exist or has a name that does not match the notation of MXNet.
-Make sure that the file exists and it has a correct name.
+Most likely, `.json` file does not exist or has a name that does not match the notation of Apache MXNet.
+Make sure the file exists and has a correct name.
-For more information, refer to [Converting a MXNet\* Model](convert_model/Convert_Model_From_MxNet.md).
+For more information, refer to the [Converting an MXNet Model](convert_model/Convert_Model_From_MxNet.md) guide.

 #### 85. What does the message "Unsupported Input model file type ...
 Model Optimizer support only .params and .nd files format" mean? <a name="question-85"></a>

-Model Optimizer for MXNet supports only `.params` and `.nd` files formats.
-Most likely, you specified some unsupported file format in `--input_model`.
+Model Optimizer for Apache MXNet supports only `.params` and `.nd` files formats.
+Most likely, you specified an unsupported file format in `--input_model`.
-For more information, refer to [Converting a MXNet* Model](convert_model/Convert_Model_From_MxNet.md).
+For more information, refer to [Converting an MXNet Model](convert_model/Convert_Model_From_MxNet.md).

 #### 86. What does the message "Operation ... not supported.
 Please register it as custom op" mean? <a name="question-86"></a>